googlearchive/appengine-java-vm-guestbook-extras/java_mvms_tutorial.md

      ...

-### Run Your App Locally ###
+### Run Your Application Locally ###

-First, run the appengine:gcloud_app_run Maven target that will compile your project and start locally thw development server and create the correct Docker container to execute your application:
+First, run the appengine:gcloud_app_run Maven target that will compile your project and start locally the development server and create the correct Docker container to execute your application:

 	$ mvn appengine:gcloud_app_run